 Woodstock, Ontario N4T 1R9

 Carole Ann has been secretary of the CTRF since 2007.
 Previously, she held a number of account management and administrative positions in both university and private sector environments.
-Her education background includes a Bachelor degree in Geography & Environmental Studies from McMaster University, and a Bachelor of Education from Nipissing University.
+Her education background includes a Bachelor of Arts in Geography & Environmental Studies from McMaster University, and a Bachelor of Education from Nipissing University.

 Executive Vice President